iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Worked ok I think but then it started to check for keys and just kept doing that.
+That needs to stop.
+I rebooted too but that didn't reset it.<br> :date: __2021-06-13 22:29:17__

 > Nice idea, but ultimately served little purpose due to lack of any real functionality.
 Good source of data regarding state and local case numbers but served zero purpose otherwise.
 App didn't know when an individual was positive or not so exposure alert was useless.<br> :date: __2021-05-22 16:26:48__

 > Works great when I first installed it but now I can't even get on it<br> :date: __2021-03-29 22:20:37__